BDC Hamburger Icon

 4. Determine your 401(k) plan costs.

-For small businesses, the costs of offering a 401(k) retirement plan can vary greatly.
+For small businesses, the costs of offering a 401(k) retirement plan can vary greatly and may include the following:

 • Setup and maintenance costs: Plan providers typically charge setup and maintenance fees.
 Setup costs can range from $500 to $2,000, while maintenance fees are usually based on the number of participating employees.
 Annual administration fees can range from $750 to $3,000.
 The plan’s assets, the employer or the participants’ accounts may cover administrative fees.

-While providing a 401(k) plan incurs costs, some expenses may be offset by specific tax deductions for which small businesses with fewer than 100 employees may be eligible.
+Providing a 401(k) plan incurs costs.
+But, some expenses may be offset by specific tax deductions for which small businesses with fewer than 100 employees may be eligible.
 For example, you may be able to deduct administrative fees from your business taxes.
 You may also be able to take advantage of tax credits.

 TipBottom line